-IFLA SIR GEOFFREY JELLICOE AWARD 2017: PRESS RELEASE
+IFLA SIR GEOFFREY JELLICOE AWARD 2018: PRESS RELEASE

 The International Federation of Landscape Architects (IFLA), which represents the worldwide profession of landscape architecture, is soliciting nominations for its Sir Geoffrey Jellicoe Award.

-The IFLA Sir Geoffrey Jellicoe Award is the highest honour that the International Federation of Landscape Architects can bestow upon a landscape architect.
-The Award recognizes a living landscape architect whose achievements and contributions have had a unique and lasting impact on the welfare of society and the environment and on the promotion of the profession of landscape architecture.
-The award is bestowed annually on an academic, public or private practitioner whose work and accomplishments are respected internationally.
+The Sir Geoffrey Jellicoe Award is the highest honor that IFLA can bestow upon a landscape architect.
+The award recognizes a living landscape architect whose achievements and contributions have had a unique and lasting impact on the welfare of society and the environment and on the promotion of the profession of landscape architecture.
+The award is bestowed annually on an academic, or practitioner, whose work and achievements are respected internationally.

 For further information please contact:

 Sally Robertshaw, Executive Secretary, International Federation of Landscape Architects at firstname.lastname@example.org